Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 ___
 ### Overview over factory default settings
 The following settings are set by default at first initiation.
-These are also the settings a respective bot reverts to when one presses the _Reset_-button:
+The settings in the "Settings"-columns are also the settings a respective bot reverts to when one presses the _Reset_-button:

 #### Basic Settings
    | StayHydratedBot| Settings | Backup |